JensWahl/stochvolTMB/inst/joss_paper/paper.md

 ![](paper_files/figure-latex/unnamed-chunk-3-1.pdf)<!-- -->

 Future volatility can be simulated from the estimated model.
-Parameter uncertainty of the fixed effects are by default included and is obtained by simulating parameter values from the asymptotic distribution, i.e. a multivariate normal distribution using the observed Fisher information matrix (inverse Hessian of the log-likelihood) as covariance matrix.
+Parameter uncertainty of the fixed effects is by default included and is obtained by simulating parameter values from the asymptotic distribution, i.e. a multivariate normal distribution using the observed Fisher information matrix (inverse Hessian of the negative log-likelihood) as the covariance matrix.

 ```r